PeterAustria/node-red-contrib-ta-cmi/README.md

 ### 0.1.5 Timestamp removed from output 2021-11-01
 - The daylight change led to a problem with the time stamp.
 It seems that the 'chat node' has an undocumented function: it accepts a `msg.timestamp` and uses this as the point in time for the diagram.
 Unfortunately, the conversion to summer / winter time is not correct.
 To avoid this, this property has been removed.
 - Added UTC-conversion for all date / time fields.

+### 0.1.6 New sources added 2021-11-02
+- Node documentation updated
+- Added Input and Output Sources (currently under test) not documented by now

 ## FAQ